 How is any of this applicable to teachers on the other side of the world with a completely different tax system and arguably different values?

-We may not have the efficacy to change the way preschool is funded all by ourselves.
-Instead, we can look at how preschool is delivered in Sweden and try to take these lessons into our classrooms.
+We may not have the efficacy to change preschool funding all by ourselves.
+Instead, we look at how Sweden delivers the preschool experience and try to take these lessons into our classrooms.
 We can focus on making stronger family ties.
-Focus on play and spend more time outside.
+Focus on play and then spend more time outside.
 Additionally, we can prioritize care over profit and lower student ratios.
 We can focus on social-emotional skills.
 Finally, we can focus on evaluating our teaching and programs and how they aid our students’ development.
 We can do away with evaluating what facts our students know or don’t know.

 Learning more about preschool around the world is an important tool for improving preschool in our own communities.
 I hope you will join me as I explore more countries early childhood education systems with this blog series.